byuflowlab/DuctAPE.jl/docs/src/tutorial.md

 ```

 Note that we want to create an array, even if we only have one rotor.
 When we initialize the grid, it will expect an array.
-Also, our rotor object has more fields than are used in the original dfdc, for now, we'll set the section skew, rake, reynolds, airfoil, solidity, and mach to nothing.
+Also, our rotor object has more fields than are used in the original dfdc, for now, we'll set the section skew, rake, airfoil, and solidity to nothing.

 ```@example geom
-# --- GENERATE ROTOR OBJECT ARRAY
+# -- GENERATE ROTOR OBJECT ARRAY

 #generate rotor object
-rotor1 = DuctTAPE.RotorGeometry(xdisk1, nblade1, rnondim1, 0.0, chord1, beta1, nothing, nothing, nothing, nothing, rpm)
+rotor1 = DuctTAPE.RotorGeometry(
+    xdisk1,
+    nblade1,
+    rnondim1,
+    0.0,
+    chord1,
+    beta1,
+    nothing,
+    nothing,
+    nothing,
+    nothing,
+    rpm,
+)

 #generate stator object (rpm is zero for stator)
-rotor2 = DuctTAPE.RotorGeometry(xdisk2, nblade2, rnondim2, 0.0, chord2, beta2, nothing, nothing, nothing, nothing, 0.0)
+rotor2 = DuctTAPE.RotorGeometry(
+    xdisk2,
+    nblade2,
+    rnondim2,
+    0.0,
+    chord2,
+    beta2,
+    nothing,
+    nothing,
+    nothing,
+    nothing,
+    0.0,
+)

 #assemble array
 rotors = [rotor1; rotor2]